Phillip Houghton Biography (Wikipedia)

 Phillip Houghton (26 April 1954 – 30 September 2017) was an Australian classical guitarist and composer.
 Born in Melbourne, he began studying music at the age of 20 at Melba Conservatorium of Music.
 After a year, he then began studying privately with well-known classical pianist and guitarist Sebastian Jorgenson at the Montsalvat Artists Colony in Eltham, Victoria.

-Houghton lived for many years in Sydney, and died, unexpectedly, within months of his returning to live in Melbourne in 2017.
+Houghton lived for many years in Sydney, teaching from his home in Petersham and then Summer Hill.
+He was highly regarded as a teacher, with a profound understanding of guitar technique and musical interpretation.
+He died, unexpectedly, within months of his returning to live in Melbourne in 2017.
 A posthumous personal reflection on Houghton has been written by Aleksandr Tsiboulski.
 A fortnight after his death, Michael MacManus played at the Monsalvat Artists Colony a selection of Houghton's works studied with the composer since his return to Melbourne in a fitting and poignant tribute to Houghton's life and music.

 Phillip Houghton Tracks